-A CGI commitment is a plan that presents a new idea or approach to a major challenge.
-While preexisting work is not eligible, an expansion of a successful program also qualifies as a valid Commitment to Action.
-Additionally, participants can become partners on other CGI commitments, for example, by providing in-kind support or technical expertise.
+A CGI commitment must be a new project that addresses a key challenge.
+While ongoing work is not eligible, an expansion of a successful program with key new elements does qualify as a valid Commitment to Action.

 A CGI commitment must outline a specific approach to a problem, have clear and feasible objectives to be accomplished within a defined period of time, and articulate the desired outcome of the effort.

-A CGI commitment must have specific quantitative or qualitative goals that can be monitored by the commitment-maker to evaluate progress over time.
-As each commitment is implemented, annual progress is reported to CGI to show the extent of its impact.
+A CGI commitment must have specific quantitative goals that can be monitored by the commitment maker to evaluate progress over time.

 A CGI commitment must present a plan to secure sufficient monetary and/or non-monetary resources to carry out the core function of the project over its full duration.